-In summary, according to the statistics above, we have the following observations:
+In summary, according to the preceding statistics, we have the following observations.

-- 1. Geographic distance has a pronounced effect on the number of two-way relationships created between users, but little effect on the likelihood of users following back each other. - 2.
-Users with common friends of two-way relationships have a tendency (link homophily) to follow each other. - 3.
-Elite users have a much stronger tendency (status homophily) to follow each other than ordinary users. - The implicit networks of retweet or reply links have a strong correlation with the formation of two-way (reciprocal) relationships.
+- (1) Geographic distance has a pronounced effect on the number of reciprocal relationships created between users, but little effect on the likelihood of users following back each other. - (2) Users with common friends (reciprocal relationships) tend to follow each other. - (3) Elite users have a much stronger tendency (status homophily) to follow each other than ordinary users. - (4) The implicit networks of retweet or reply links have a strong correlation with the formation of two-way (reciprocal) relationships. - (5) The network of reciprocal relationships on Twitter is balanced (88% of triads satisfying the structural balance property), while the network of parasocial relationships is unbalanced (71% are unbalanced). - (6) Elite users play an important role for developing triadic closure.
+The probability of an elite user developing a closure triad is almost ten times higher than chance.

-Figure 5: Illustration of structural balance theory.
-(A) and (B) are balanced, while (C) and (D) are not balanced.